hzc363/MetaCyto/README.md

 ## Installation

 To install the MetaCyto package, please open the “MetaCyto.Rproj” file in “MetaCyto_Package” folder and click Build&Reload button in RStudio.
 You may get some errors due to missing dependencies.
-Install the missing packages should solve the problem.
+Install the missing packages from CRAN and Bioconductor should solve the problem.

 ## Vignette
 A vignette in the form of R Markdown (MetaCyto_Vignette.Rmd) is created to introduce users to MetaCyto.